 This piece began with a line from Bukowski saying one of the worst things on earth was girls on gin, which made me laugh out loud.
 I then chose an image of a young girl in a defiant pose and impulsively finished the piece with a rosette of nails going throughout her head.
 This was the first piece in which I began creating a halo around my subjects, and only 4 or 5 pieces in did I even consciously realize I was repeating this theme.

 My life path has taken me through living in several states across the US, pursuing a career in industrial design, and creating a line of home textiles in NYC until finally landing in New Orleans in 2016 and returning in earnest to my lifelong practice of creating art.
 Being a multifaceted creative and innately curious person brings diverse inspiration and techniques to my work: inspiration comes in from traditional portraiture and religious icons, geometric patterns, folk art and voodoo culture.
 By adding to traditional techniques and mediums with assemblage of mundane objects like construction nails, beads, and hardware, I create work that explores themes of identity, mysticism and symbolism.
-Using wood as a substrate is a logical choice based on a lifetime of woodworking, but I also appreciate the random, natural knots and texture as an integral layer of visual interest in each piece.ST.
-ROCH
+Using wood as a substrate is a logical choice based on a lifetime of woodworking, but I also appreciate the random, natural knots and texture as an integral layer of visual interest in each piece.NEW ORLEANS

 You May Also Like